revans011/maritime-movies/docs/maritime_movies.md

 **Reflection:**
 Watch this movie together with *The Yangtse Incident: The Story of HMS Amethyst* (1957).
 If you can filter the racial biases, these two movies give some idea of what it must have been like for navies during the Chinese Civil War.
 For *The Sand Pebbles*, there is tension from the beginning, like Steve McQueen has a blister that won't heal.
 The *San Pablo* itself seems right on outside but all wrong on the inside, with “coolies” doing most of the grunt work on the ship.
 It makes me think there are two kinds of maritime movies: ones that at least in part try to describe the feeling and rhythm of life on the water (*Western Approaches* is that kind of movie).
 But *Jaws* is not that kind of movie, nor is *The Sand Pebbles*.
 That does not make them lesser maritime movies.
 This is Candice Bergen’s second movie.

 ---

-# *The Wreck of the Mary Deare* (1959)
-**Release Date:** November 5, 1959 (USA)
-**Studio:** Metro-Goldwyn-Mayer (MGM)
-**Director:** Michael Anderson

-**Lead Actors/Actresses:**
-• Gary Cooper as Gideon Patch
-• Charlton Heston as John Sands
-• Michael Redgrave as Sir Wilfrid Lucas
-• Richard Harris as Higgins

-**Awards:**
-• None

-**Music:**
-• Score composed by George Duning

-**Maritime Connections:**
-A suspense drama about a salvage crew discovering a seemingly abandoned freighter in the English Channel, then uncovering insurance fraud and a set‑up of the first mate.

-**Reflection:**
-Read the book, just read the book.
-On the upside they filmed underwater with very early scuba gear, which may have been easier than filming ships in storms but probably no less dangerous.
-Sands’ (Heston) partner, Mike, is played by Ben Wright, who played the Austrian Nazi (Herr Zeller) in *The Sound of Music*.
-He also had a small role in *The Sand Pebbles*.
-Also, a young Richard Harris plays the bad guy, and it is fun to contrast restrained but relaxed acting with Cooper’s notoriously restrained but tense acting.

----